metabrainz/CAA-spec/caa-specification.md

 - The release name as a string
 - The release artist credit as a string

+### File naming

+Files are named using integers derived from the current high resolution system time, for example via the `Time::HiRes::time` function in Perl.
+The exact formula to create a new file name is:

+    int((time() - 1327528905) * 100)

+This filename is allocated by MusicBrainz at the time of upload, and will never change.

 --------

 ## The Cover Art Archive and MusicBrainz